zumasys/docs/site/jbase/jbc/locate/README.md

 The following example builds a multi-value list of Fibonacci numbers within the first 1,000,000 positive integers and then prompts the user to see if the numbers entered are in the list.
 This example uses **expression3** in the **LOCATE** statement.

 ```
 fib = ""
 a = 0
 b = 1
 LOOP WHILE b < 1000000 DO
     fib<1,-1> = b
     c = b
     b = a + b
     a = c
 REPEAT

 LOOP
     CRT "Enter number":
     INPUT n
 WHILE NUM(n) AND n NE "" DO
     CRT n:
     LOCATE n IN fib<1> BY "AN" SETTING pos THEN
         CRT " is a fibonacci number at position ":pos:"."
     END ELSE
         CRT " is NOT a fibonacci number."
     END
 REPEAT
 ```

-### NOTES
+### Notes

 When dealing with sorted numeric data that are to be considered as non-numeric (e.g. part numbers), use the "AL" or "DL" sort specification.